Capibara-/kickstart-first-steps/Petri Introduction.md

 * [Petri FAQ](https://kb.wixpress.com/pages/viewpage.action?title=Petri&spaceKey=hoopoe)
 * Petri can be used for feature toggles (by devs) and for A/B testing (product).
 * Typical flow after opening an experiment:
-    * Eligibility for a given experiment is checked.
+    * When a user visits the site eligibility for a given experiment is checked.
     * 50% chance to get either A or B by each user.
     * Result is logged for BI.
     * Conversion rate is measured from aggregated data and analyzed.